-Amazon's Alexa is a smart device and can connect with other compatible smart devices but unfortunately the Amazon Fire TV basic Edition does not have Alexa.
-Instead If you want voice command you do have the option to download the free Amazon Fire TV App and get voice control capabilities.
-Another option is get the 3rd Generation Amazon Fire TV or the new Amazon Fire TV Cube but they are not available in Canada.
+Amazon's Alexa is a smart device and can connect with other compatible smart devices but unfortunately, the Amazon Fire TV Basic Edition does not have Alexa.
+Instead, If you want voice command you do have the option to download the free Amazon Fire TV App and get voice control capabilities.
+Another option is to get the 3rd Generation Amazon Fire TV or the new Amazon Fire TV Cube but they are not available in Canada.

 Really not that big of a deal if you're not into voice command remotes and if your not a gamer then you won’t miss the gaming controller support.
 The gaming option is ok on the newer version remote that comes with Amazon Fire TV Stick 2 Generation but for gamer’s this remote is not that great anyway.

 Don’t think you can buy a newer version Amazon remote and get voice command and gaming options that won't work.
 To get voice command you have the option to download the free Amazon Fire TV App and get voice control capabilities and many other quick access options.